-- Bioflavonoid labelling is misleading.
-It may say "from lemons" as the source of bioflavonoids, but that does not divulge if it is from lemon pulp waste product.
+- Bioflavonoid labeling is misleading.
+It may say "from lemons" as the source of bioflavonoids, but that does not divulge if it is from a lemon pulp waste product.

 - We are transparent about our isolated Vitamin C and it will never be mislabelled as "natural."